InvictusNavarchus/auto-lookup-latin-word/README.md

 * The selection-based lookup works best with single words or short phrases.
 For multi-word selections, only the first valid Latin word will be looked up.
 * Performance may vary depending on the complexity of the page and the browser.
 * Works only on the specified `@match` domain (`la.wikipedia.org`).

+## License

+This project is licensed under the GPL-3.0.